 Hit your pause button for the day, slow down, clear your head.
-Splurge on a bottle of good Bordeaux and listen to some music to match, like the opening track of the recording pictured at right, the master harpsichordist Gustav Leonhardt (1928-2012) playing a pavan in A minor by the English Renaissance composer William Byrd (ca. 1543-1623).
-I could have come up with countless other examples of music as beautiful as this (including tracks on the same CD), but there is no music more beautiful than this.
-Now, let me reiterate that I am not singling out this piece by Byrd as the greatest thing ever composed; only that like any music of the top caliber, of which it is but one instance, there is a concentration of talent and energy resulting in a perfectly realized, diamond-like creation that cannot be improved upon in any way.
+Splurge on a bottle of good Bordeaux and listen to some music to match, like the opening track of the recording pictured at right, master harpsichordist Gustav Leonhardt (1928-2012) playing a pavan in A minor by the English Renaissance composer William Byrd (ca. 1543-1623).
+I could have come up with countless other examples of music as beautiful as this, but there is no music more beautiful than this.
+Now, let me reiterate that I am not singling out this particular piece by Byrd as the greatest thing ever composed; only that like any music of the top caliber, of which it is but a mere instance, there is a concentration of talent and energy resulting in a perfectly realized, diamond-like creation that cannot be improved upon in any way.

 “How do you know this?”
 I am typically asked.

 View original post 3,484 more words